latest nhpb_banner 1__compressed2

 Oklahoma

 • Infant Crisis Services, Inc. helps families who are experiencing a crisis.
 They try to ensure that every toddler and baby gets access to life’s basic necessities.
 With the help of the members of the community, Infant Crisis Services supplies life-sustaining baby formula and food.
 In addition, they run a bank that provides free diapers and clothing for both toddlers and babies in times of crisis.
-Over 1,000 babies and toddlers get help in central Oklahoma and Oklahoma City every month.
-405-528-3663
+They help thousands of babies and toddlers get help in central Oklahoma and Oklahoma City every month.
+Call 405-528-3663.
+The main office is at 4224 N Lincoln Blvd, Oklahoma City, OK 73105.

 • Infant Crisis Services, Inc., 4224 N. Lincoln Blvd.
 Oklahoma City, Oklahoma 73105, phone: (405) 528-3663.
 All supports single moms and their children in the county.